-As I mentioned on the WiFi or Ethernet article WiFi is an extension of the Ethernet network and each technology complement each other and create one network.
+As I mentioned in the WiFi or Ethernet article WiFi is an extension of the Ethernet network and each technology complements the other and creates one network.

 My point here is not for you to create a strong password for your WiFi network, gosh, that is a given and I really hope the password you’re using is complex, the point is to implement a higher level of security that even if a layer is compromised other layers would need to fall before an attacker can gain useful access to a network resource.

-- Provide network on a need to know basis.
 If you host a file server in your office make sure the proper file access permissions are implemented, what does it have to do with Wifi you may ask?
-With WiFi nothing, it has to do with security so even if you WiFi security falls unauthorized users won’t be able to gain resources access.
+With WiFi nothing, it has to do with security so even if your WiFi security falls unauthorized users won’t be able to gain resources access.

-- Implement IDSIPS solutions.
-Most small business firewalls offer various security subscription that monitor network traffic, we implement Sophos’ XG firewall solutions in our customers’ network as it provides us with advanced monitoring and security capabilities.
+Most small business firewalls offer various security subscriptions that monitor network traffic, we implement Sophos’ XG firewall solutions in our customers’ network as it provides us with advanced monitoring and security capabilities.

-As you can see for many companies everything start with WiFi, is if still have doubts just remember the Target hack that caused millions of credit cards to be compromised.
-WiFi signals travel beyond the physical boundaries and as such your network become susceptible to attacks without your knowledge and control.
+As you can see for many companies everything starts with WiFi, if still have doubts, just remember the Target hack that caused millions of credit cards to be compromised.
+WiFi signals travel beyond the physical boundaries and as such your network becomes susceptible to attacks without your knowledge and control.
 Having a good security solution in place will make sure that not only your network is protected but also the network resources.